RonenNess/GeonBit.UI/README.md

 So if for example you set an entity size of (0, -1), it means the entity will have its default height with width of 100% of its parent width (minus the padding, which are explained next).

 Note: Entities may behave unexpectedly and won't render correctly if set to a size too small for them.

+### MinSize / MaxSize

+When you define an entity size in percents, sometimes you want to limit the actual size in pixels.
+For example, you might want an entity to take 50% of its parent width, but never exceed 500 pixels.
+For that purpose, you can use the MaxSize property.

+Just like with Size property, MinSize / MaxSize can also be in percents.
+For example, you can define an entity to be 500 pixels, but use MinSize to make sure it always take at least 50% of its parent width.

 ### Padding